Cyril Ramaphosa: Foreign policy

 In July 2023, Ramaphosa attended the 2023 Russia–Africa Summit in Saint Petersburg and met with Russian President Putin.
 Ramaphosa called for peace in Ukraine and expressed concern about the global food crisis and rising fertilizer prices.

 Ramaphosa called for a ceasefire in the Gaza war, stating "as South Africans we can relate to what is happening to Palestinians".
 He condemned Israel's blockade of the Gaza Strip and the "collective punishment" of Palestinians in Gaza.
 Ramaphosa described Israel as an "oppressive regime".

+With his support, South Africa filed a case accusing Israel of genocide at the International Court of Justice on Dec.
+29, 2023, under the Genocide Convention.
+In a statement, South Africa said: "President Ramaphosa emphasized that South Africa’s action through the ICJ was an attempt to ensure that the same global solidarity that helped end Apartheid in South Africa should be mobilised to end the Apartheid that Palestinians are experiencing, including an end to the genocide of Palestinians."

-In January 2024, he met with Hemedti, the leader of the Rapid Support Forces (RSF), in their first meeting since the start of the Sudanese Civil War.
+In January 2024, Ramaphosa met with Hemedti, the leader of the Rapid Support Forces (RSF), in their first meeting since the start of the Sudanese Civil War.
 He called for a ceasefire without reference to the humanitarian situation in the country.
 He has emerged to embrace civilian politicians and tour African capitals in a bid for international legitimacy, analysts said.

 In October 2024, he attended the 16th BRICS summit in Kazan, Russia, where he met with Russian President Vladimir Putin, Chinese President Xi Jinping, and other leaders.

 In January 2025, South African Defense Minister Angie Motshekga stated that the M23 offensive against South African positions in the Democratic Republic of the Congo, resulting in the death of 13 South African peacekeepers, was only alleviated after President Ramaphosa told the Rwandan government that continued attacks would be interpreted by South Africa as a "declaration of war" by Rwanda.
 President Ramphosa later also wrote on X that the South African peacekeepers had been killed by the "Rwanda Defence Force (RDF) militia."

 On 21 May 2025, Ramaphosa visited the White House in Washington, D.C. for a bilateral meeting with U.S. President Donald Trump, in a high-profile diplomatic engagement aimed at addressing escalating tensions between the two nations.
 This was after the U.S. offered refugee status to 59 white Afrikaners on the basis of the alleged persecution of the Afrikaner minority and the enactment of the Expropriation Act, 2024.
 The visit was broadly considered a success, and it was followed by President Ramaphosa announcing that President Trump would attend the 2025 G20 summit in South Africa (which Trump had originally declined to do).
 International relations experts and economists welcomed the announcement.

+In 2026 Ramaphosa endorsed the campaign to free Marwan Barghouti, a Palestinian political leader and prisoner of Israel who has been compared to Nelson Mandela.
+The move prompted criticism from the South African Zionist Federation.